cs185/WeCommunity/README.md

 ### Accounts for you to use in case you don't want to register one:

-Account 1:

-username: aaa

-password: aaa
+username&password: aaa

-Account 2:

-username: bbb

-password: bbb
+username&password: bbb

-Account 3:

-username: ccc

-password: ccc
+username&password: ccc

 ### System Architecture Diagram